tableau/TabPy/client.md

               'Returns whether a loan application is likely to default.')

 ```
+You can find a detailed working example with a downloadable sample Tableau workbook and an accompanying Jupyter workbook that walks through model fitting, evaluation and publishing steps on [our blog](https://www.tableau.com/about/blog/2017/1/building-advanced-analytics-applications-tabpy-64916).

 The endpoints that are no longer needed can be removed the following way:

 ```python